Strongly correlated physics in organic open-shell quantum systems: Methods

 \subsection{\textit{cRPA and ab-initio} Coulomb parameters}

-In order to derive the electronic interaction parameters in the $A$ subspace beyond the semi-local density approximations, we employ the constrained Random Phase Approximation (cRPA)~\cite{jacob2015towards,miyake2009ab,aryasetiawan2006calculations}.
+In order to derive the electronic interaction parameters in the $A$ subspace beyond the semi-local density approximations, we employ the constrained Random Phase Approximation (cRPA)~\cite{jacobJPCM27,miyake2009ab,aryasetiawan2006calculations}.
 Within the cRPA, we select a region $R \supset A$ where the formation of electron-hole pairs is expected to screen the Coulomb interaction between the $A$ electrons.
-Because of the strong local nature of the LOs, it is sufficient that $R$ comprises the $A$ subspace and few atoms nearby.
-Defining $\mathbf{G}_R$ to be the Green's function projected onto the $R$ subspace in analogy with Eq.~(\ref{eq:GA}), the screened Coulomb interaction at the RPA level is given by
+Due to the strong local nature of the LOs, it is sufficient that $R$ comprises the $A$ subspace and a few atoms nearby~\cite{jacobJPCM27}.
+Defining $\mathbf{G}_R$ to be the Green's function projected onto the $R$ subspace, in analogy with Eq.~(\ref{eq:GA}), the screened Coulomb interaction is given by

 where $\mathbf{V}_R$ is the bare Coulomb interaction